christopherwahlstrom/christopherwahlstrom/README.md

 - 👋 Hi, I’m Christopher Wahlström
-- 👀 I’m interested in Frontend Development , MTB in the forrest , be with my family and friends
+- 👀 I’m interested in Frontend Development , running the MTB in the forrest , be with my family and friends
 - 🌱 I’m currently in school ,  my last year to become a Frontend Developer..
 - 💞️ I’m looking to collaborate on project and future job opportunities.
 - 📫 How to reach me cwahlstrom80@gmail.com